lansana/grokking-algorithms/README.md

 ## Contributing

-Feel free to make pull requests and add a solution to any of the chapters in a language that has not yet been added, or to improve upon someone else's solution.
+Feel free to make pull requests for code improvements, new languages, etc.